What Others Are Asking

 No, the fire department is not responsible for fire hydrants.
 Your water department or utility district is in charge of hydrants and there may be a reason why they’re flowing, such as testing or maintenance.
 Please contact your local water department.
 The most common water departments serving the area are BJWSA (843-987-9200), Callawassie Island (843-987-3800), Moss Creek (Water Oak Utility – 843-837-2321), and Hilton Head PSD#1 (843-681-5525).

-How Do I Settle a Bill for EMS Services?
+How Do I Request a Fire Inspection?

 Where Can I Dispose of Old American Flags?